 Is the salary on which your benefits are calculated.
-It is the better of:
+It is:

-average Pensionable Salary in 3 consecutive years ending on Normal Retirement Date, or date of exit if earlier.
+your average Pensionable Salary in 6 consecutive years ending on Normal Retirement Date, or date of exit if earlier.

-- average Pensionable Salary over any period of 3 consecutive years during the last 10 years' service. - (Where Pensionable Service is less than 3 consecutive years then Final Pensionable Salary will be the average of your Pensionable Salary over your actual period of service).
+(Where Pensionable Service is less than 6 consecutive years then Final Pensionable Salary will be the average of your Pensionable Salary over your actual period of service).